-For example:

-Adoption of Children Act 2002

-Anti-Social Behaviour Act 2003

-Asylum and Immigration Act (Treatment of claimants etc) Act 2004

-Children Act 1989

-Children (leaving care) Act 2000

-Civil Partnership Act 2004

-Crime and Disorder Act 1998

-Code of Practice for Racial Equality in Housing

-Code of Guidance on the Allocations of Accommodation

-Data Protection Act 1998

-Disability Discrimination Act 1995 and 2005

-Equality Act 2006

-The Equality Act (Sexual Orientation) Regulation 2007

-Freedom of Information Act 2000

-Gender Recognition Act 2004
+For example: Adoption of Children Act 2002 Anti-Social Behaviour Act 2003 Asylum and Immigration Act (Treatment of claimants etc) Act 2004 Children Act 1989 Children (leaving care) Act 2000 Civil Partnership Act 2004 Crime and Disorder Act 1998 Code of Practice for Racial Equality in Housing Code of Guidance on the Allocations of Accommodation Data Protection Act 1998 Disability Discrimination Act 1995 and 2005 Equality Act 2006

-Homelessness Act 2002
+Equalities Act 2010

-Homeless Code of Guidance

-Housing Act 1996, 1985,1988 & 2004

-Housing and Regeneration Act 2008

-Human Rights Act 1998

-Immigration and Asylum Act 1999

-Land Compensation Act 1973

-Mental Health Act 1983

-National Assistance Act 1948 Section (21)

-Northampton Borough Council Domestic violence strategy

-Protection of Eviction Act 1977

-Race Relations Act 1976 (as amended by the Race Relations Amendment Act 2000).
+The Equality Act (Sexual Orientation) Regulation 2007 Freedom of Information Act 2000 Gender Recognition Act 2004 Homelessness Act 2002 Homeless Code of Guidance Housing Act 1996, 1985,1988 & 2004 Housing and Regeneration Act 2008 Human Rights Act 1998 Immigration and Asylum Act 1999 Land Compensation Act 1973 Mental Health Act 1983 National Assistance Act 1948 Section (21) Northampton Borough Council Domestic violence strategy Protection of Eviction Act 1977 Race Relations Act 1976 (as amended by the Race Relations Amendment Act 2000).
 Sex Discrimination Act 1975.
+Statutory Code of Guidance Fair and Flexible on social housing allocations for local authorities published December 2009 The Tenant Services Authority new regulatory framework for Housing

+Allocations

-When anyone applies for an allocation of affordable housing or to join the housing register, the customer must be informed by Northampton Borough Council of the customer's relevant statutory rights Housing Act 1996 section 166 (2) as follows:
+When anyone applies for an allocation of affordable housing or to join the housing register, the customer must be informed by Northampton Borough Council of the customer's relevant statutory rights under the Housing Act 1996 section 166(2) and 167(4A) as follows:

-- The right to request such general information as will enable the applicant to assess how the customer's application is likely to be treated under the allocations scheme, including whether the customer is likely to fall within any of the groups entitled to a reasonable preference; - The right to request such general information as will enable the customer to assess whether accommodation appropriate to the customer's needs is likely to be made available and if so how long it is likely to be before an offer is made; - The right to be notified in writing of any decision that the customer is not to be given any reasonable preference and of the reasons for that decision: - The right to ask Northampton Borough Council to inform the customer of any decision about the facts of the customer's case which has been, or is likely to be, taken into account when considering whether to allocate accommodation: - The right to request a review of any decision that the customer is not to be given reasonable preference, any decision as to the facts of the customers case, or any decision that the customer is not eligible for an allocation: - The right to be informed of the review decision and the grounds for that review decision.
+- The right to request such general information as will enable the applicant to assess how the customer's application is likely to be treated under the allocations scheme, including whether the customer is likely to fall within any of the groups entitled to a reasonable preference; - The right to request such general information as will enable the customer to assess whether accommodation appropriate to the customer's needs is likely to be made available and if so how long it is likely to be before an offer is made; - The right to be notified in writing of any decision that the customer is not to be given any reasonable preference in accordance with (2C) and of the reasons for that decision; - The right to ask Northampton Borough Council to inform the customer of any decision about the facts of the customer's case which has been, or is likely to be, taken into account when considering whether to allocate accommodation; - The right to request a review of any decision that the customer is not to be given reasonable preference, any decision as to the facts of the customers case, or any decision that the customer is not eligible for an allocation under section 160A(9) and the right to be informed of the review decision and the grounds of it.